NicholasMoser/gnt4.online/docs/scon4_all_changes.md

   - Window starts up 3 frames faster and ends when the animation starts to change like other counters
   - Drains slightly more than 12.5% meter on a miss at the end of the move
   - Activation gives opponent no chakra on hit (TODO 2X now loses meter when she can no longer counter instead of the end of the move?)
+- RB
+  - Does 5BBB(B) when done in a string, with the A follow up intact
+  - Damage increased from 18 to 19
+  - Pushes on block with 4 more frames of blockstun
+  - Has more backwards momentum on step back (41-51)
+  - Hitbox is active for 5 more frames (2 to 7)
+- RB is the 5BB6B / 2B6B extension
+- RA damage reduced from 19 to 15
 - GRKnJ
   - Made into RA
   - Appears closer to the opponent
   - Lift reduced slightly
-- JB
-  - Goes a shorter distance when you release B in the first few frames (short hop)
-  - Both distances have slightly faster fall at the end
-  - Hitbox on the elbow moved to the knee
-- 9B does not do instant RB anymore
+- 9B does not do instant RB anymore (TODO: is this in vanilla?)
-- 5BB6B / 2B6B extension has been added as RB

 #### Cosmetic